How do I log into HireTouch?

 What is the purpose of the search form?

-- The Office of Diversity, Equity and Access reviews the form to ensure compliance with OFCCP regulations.
+- The Office for Access and Equity reviews the form to ensure compliance with

-- Advertising cannot begin until the search form is approved by ODEA.
+- Advertising cannot begin until the search form is approved by OAE.

 What is a position class code?